mgeise01/raidApi/README.md

 ```

 ## Retrieve Raid by Short Name
-Displays raid information by using the its short name.
+Displays raid information by using the short name.
 ```
 GET http://localhost:3000/raids/{shortName}
 ```